scottviteri/ManipulateProofTrees/README.md

 ## ./ProofTrees

 Exported collection of reified proof trees from ./ProofSourceFiles.
-Export is handled by ./coq_proof_to_trees.sh, which depends on my local version of the git repo uwplse/CoqAST.
+Export is handled by ./coq_proof_to_trees.sh, which depends my CoqAST fork.
-Theorems are exported too a variety of depths, each with a variation on whether coq library names are expanded.
+Theorems are exported to a variety of depths, each with a variation on whether coq library names are expanded.

+## ./ProofDAGs

+Output of ManipProofTrees, run on trees from ./ProofTrees.

 ## ./Images

 The saved image outputs of computation in ManipProofTrees.org

-## ./ManipProofTrees.org
+## ./utils.py

-Compress and analyze proof objects as a deduplified directed acyclic graph.
+A collection of python functions used by both ManipProofTrees.org and ./GenerateDependencyGraph.org

-## ./ProofDAGs
+## ./coq_proof_to_trees.sh

-Output of ManipProofTrees
+Takes a theorem name as an argument.
+This theorem is pulled from ProofSourceFiles, and concatenated onto ./ProofSourceFiles/ExportProof.v.
+The output of coqc onto ./ProofSourceFiles/ExportProof.v is dumped to the ./ProofTrees/ directory.

 ## ./GenerateDependencyGraphs.org